3.2.9.3. Turbidimetry

 Method and Instrumentation

-Similar to nephelometry, the flow protocol (K) comprises two parts: 1) autocalibration with a 20 NTU standard solution, 2) transport of suspension into the flow cell.
-However, while the autocalibration step is identical for both methods, monitoring of turbidimetry is done during the STOP flow period, on a selected section of bead suspension that has been arrested within the flow cell.
-Therefore, volume and flow rate of carrier solution (Pump 2) during the second step, is chosen to position the centroid of sample zone into the middle of flow cell, to maximize sensitivity of determination (Detailed explanation is in Sec.
+2) The flow protocol (K, right) comprises three parts: autocalibration [2] with NTU standard solutions, transport of NTU suspension into the flow cell, and monitoring of turbidity during a 15 sec STOP flow period, on a selected section of bead suspension that has been arrested within the flow cell.
+Therefore, volume and flow rate of carrier solution (pump 2) during the second step, are chosen to position the centroid of the sample zone into the middle of flow cell, to maximize sensitivity of determination (Detailed explanation is in Sec.
 3.2.3.).
 The flow protocol is executed by software program (L) that also performs data collection and processing.

 Since the spectrophotometer will monitor radiation absorbed by suspended particles, it has to be set up to function in absorbance mode (M).